biodati/studio_help/docs/sections/knowledge/knowledgelanding.md

 ![[knowledge.jpg]]

 On the left of the page you will find the search feature (1), and facets (2) which will allow you to narrow your search.
-Please see <http://helpdev.biodati.com/sections/knowledge/searching_knowledge_overview/> for more details.
+Please see [[Searching Knowledge Overview]] for more details.
 At the upper right, you will find an icon (3) that allows you to export your filtered nanopubs, or use them to build a temporary Network (4).
-Please see <http://helpdev.biodati.com/sections/knowledge/exporting_nanopubs/> , and http://helpdev.biodati.com/sections/knowledge/temporary_nanopub_network> for more information.
+Please see [[Exporting Nanopubs]], and [[Temporary Nanopub Network]] for more information.

 ![[knowledge2.jpg]]